fbarnard1228/CS330/README.md

    imperative to ascertain the consumers' needs, preferences, and areas of discomfort.

 2. How do I approach developing programs?
-What new development strategies did you use while working on your 3D scene?
-How did iteration factor into your development?
-How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?
+   I tried to reuse code that worked in the past.
+As I have in my job.
+I will look for a piece of code that works and reuse that code and shape it in the way that I need it used.
+I had to use iteration on each change for my code.
+I had to rerun the code when repoisitioning my shapes.
+I would say that it was overwheming at first and got easier as the milestones progressed.
+The code became more familiar, therefore easier to unserstand.

-4. How can computer science help me in reaching my goals?
+3. How can computer science help me in reaching my goals?
-How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?
-How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?
+   Computer Science  and this class has taught me a great many things.
+That effect my current knowledge in my current role, and demonstrate what I could do for future employers.
+These skills will be pivotal in showing how my skills can translte to the workforce.